Backpacking the Colorado Collegiate Loop

 Water Planning

 There’s plenty of water along the route, even late in the Summer.
 There were only 3 stretches of more than 6 miles between water sources along the route – and none more than 10 miles.
-The Colorado Trail Foundation’s Databook and the Farout App do not document most water sources.
-For those like me who always try to carry the minimum water weight, recent comments in the Farout app are your best water friend.
+The Colorado Trail Foundation’s Databook and the Farout App do not document many water sources because there are so many.
+For those like me who always try to carry the minimum water weight, recent comments in the Farout app are your best friend for what is running and what has gone dry.

 Food Storage